 Kurt Amundson has taken his real estate IRA rural to plant an investment that is already flourishing into quite a nest egg.

-Amundson used his knowledge about farmland to buy up land through his retirement account and rent it out to create a constant stream of passive income.
+Amundson used his knowledge about farmland to purchase land in his retirement account and rent it to create a constant stream of passive income.
 The Starbuck, Minnesota, resident had bought and sold Iowa farmland outside of his IRA in the past but wanted to make a purchase with long-term benefits.
 “I thought (buying the land with) the IRA would be a good fit,” he says.

 “So if you add in appreciation the investment would have a return on investment of close to 60 percent in one year … I’ll take that any day!” he says.

-Amundson plans to hold onto the property for a while and earn income by renting it out.
+Amundson plans to hold onto the property for a while and earn income by renting it.
 He’s had no problem finding farmers who want to occupy the land.

 “Actually,” he says, “There’s quite a demand for agriculture/renting.
 I guess weather can have an effect if you have a prolonged period of drought, but in a state like Iowa, the demand is so high, there’s kind of a long list of renters available.”